holdenellismain/ProfessorRatingModel/README.md

 8. Do some manual cleaning on the output.
 Certain professors do not exist in ratemyprofessor which leads to the search returning a false positive.
 Deleting duplicates and manually verifying some of the professors who haven't taught at UCSB in a while resolved most of these cases.
 This is how [output_cleaned](data/output_cleaned.csv) was created.
 7. Do data analysis and create a model in R. Results are described below and the code can be found [here](RMP_data_analysis.Rmd)
-   - *Note: It would have been easier to write the code in a normal .R file, but I needed to practice .Rmd for my research poisition*

 ## Conclusions
 1. Average GPA has been increasing at UCSB and this trend was accelerated by COVID-19